October Bucket List of Fun Things to Do in Tallahassee

 - What are the best free fall activities in Tallahassee?

-- You can enjoy canopy road drives, farmers markets, local art walks, photo spots like Lake Ella, and community festivals without spending anything.
+- You can enjoy canopy road drives, Saturday farmers markets, downtown art walks, photo spots like Lake Ella, outdoor movie nights, and community festivals without spending a dime.

 - What is the weather like in Tallahassee during October?

-- October in Tallahassee usually brings mild, comfortable weather.
-Expect daytime highs in the 70s and cooler evenings in the 50s or 60s.
+- October usually brings mild, comfortable weather with daytime highs in the 70s and cooler evenings in the 50s or 60s.
 It’s a great time to enjoy outdoor festivals, pumpkin patches, and nature walks without the summer heat.

 - Is Tallahassee a good place to see fall foliage?

-- While you won’t get peak fall color like you would up north, Tallahassee does show signs of the season.
-Look for golden hues and red-tipped leaves along the canopy roads, especially Miccosukee, Old Bainbridge, and Centerville Road.
-Trails at Maclay Gardens and Elinor Klapp-Phipps Park also show subtle, beautiful changes in October.
+- You won’t get peak color like you would up north, but the season does show up here.
+Look for golden and red-tipped leaves along the canopy roads, especially Miccosukee, Old Bainbridge, and Centerville Road.
+Maclay Gardens and Elinor Klapp-Phipps Park also show subtle, pretty seasonal changes in October.

 - Is October a good time to visit Tallahassee if I’m not a football fan?

-- Definitely.
-While game days bring energy and crowds to certain areas, there’s still plenty to do away from the stadium.
-Visit parks, museums, local festivals, or quiet neighborhoods for fall foliage.
+- Absolutely.
+Game days bring energy and crowds to certain areas, but there’s plenty to do away from the stadium.
+Visit parks, museums, festivals, and quiet neighborhoods for fall color.
 Just plan ahead for parking if you’re heading downtown on a home game weekend.